 Tonight, travel to Beale Street for Dinner at the Blues City Cafe and sample some of the South’s favorite dishes.
 After dinner, you will have time to explore Beale Street on your own.
 (B,D)

-Returning to Memphis, you spend the afternoon at Graceland.
+Then spend the afternoon at Graceland.
 Enjoy the Elvis Experience Tour + Airplanes tour of Graceland.
 At Graceland, explore Elvis’ home, Graceland Mansion.
 Fully-immerse yourself in his life and career at the all-new Elvis Presley’s Memphis entertainment complex.
 Stroll through a rotating pop culture exhibit at the Graceland Exhibition Center.
 There are more attraction, more great stories – and more to see, hear, taste and explore than ever before.